UofT-DSI/sampling/README.md

 this time should be driven by participants.
 We encourage participants to come to these work periods with questions and problems to work through.
   Participants are encouraged to engage actively during the learning module.
-They key to developing the core skills in each learning module is through practice.
+The key to developing the core skills in each learning module is through practice.
 The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.

-## Schedule

 ## Schedule